-Whereas the GED must be done on a computer, are these alternatives offered both on a computer and on paper.
+The GED must be done entirely on a computer, while the HiSET is offered both on a computer and on paper.

-HSE testing is done at a level that is similar to that of HS graduates.
+Testing is done at a level that is similar to that of high school graduates.

-The GED exam has four individual tests in Social Studies, Literacy, Math, and Science that can be taken separately but within two years.
+The GED exam has four individual tests in Social Studies, Literacy, Math, and Science that can be taken separately.

-The Literacy section of the TASC and HiSET is divided in a writing and a reading test, so they have five testing areas that are offered separately as well.
+The Literacy section of the HiSET is divided into separate writing and reading tests, so this option has five testing areas that are offered separately as well.

 500 Vallejo St | Petaluma | CA 94952 | Ph: (707) 778.4633